ismetkoralay/calculator/README.md

-# calculator
+# Calculator Service

-Calculator for mathematical expressions
+A simple Web Service that calculates the result of a mathematical expression provided as string.